MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

 # Set up your desktop application for MSIX packaging in Visual Studio

 You can use the **Windows Application Packaging Project** project in Visual Studio to generate a package for your desktop app.
-Then, you can publish that package to the Microsoft Store or sideload it onto one or more PCs.
+Then you can distribute your package to the Microsoft Store, on the Web, in your enterprise or any other distribution mechanism you're using.

+## Required Visual Studio version and workload

-The **Windows Application Packaging Project** project is available in the following versions of Visual Studio.
-For the best experience, we recommend that you use the latest release.
+The **Windows Application Packaging Project** project is available in the following versions of Visual Studio:

 * Visual Studio 2019
 * Visual Studio 2017 15.5 and later

+To see the Windows Application Packaging Project template in the 'Add New Project' menu, you need to make sure you have **at least one** of the following the Visual Studio workloads installed:

+* The 'Universal Windows Platform development' workload
+* The Optional Component 'MSIX Packaging Tools' in the NET Core workload.
+* The Optional Component 'MSIX Packaging Tools' in the .NET desktop development workload.

+ For the best experience we recommend that you use the latest Visual Studio release.

 > [!IMPORTANT]
 > The **Windows Application Packaging Project** project in Visual Studio is supported on Windows 10, version 1607, and later.
 It can only be used in projects that target Windows 10 Anniversary Update (10.0; Build 14393) or a later release.